 In general, the more specific you can get with your plan, the more effective you’ll be in its implementation.
-Try and keep it concise and don’t make your social media marketing strategy so lofty and broad that it’s unattainable.
-This plan will guide your actions, but it will also be a measure by which you determine whether you’re succeeding or failing at social media.
+Try to keep it concise.
+Don’t make your social media marketing strategy so lofty and broad that it’s unattainable.
+The plan will guide your actions, but it will also be a measure by which you determine whether you’re succeeding or failing.
 You don’t want to set yourself up for failure from the outset.

 Step 1: Create social media objectives and goals

-The first step to any social media marketing strategy is to establish objectives and goals that you hope to achieve.
+The first step to any social media marketing strategy is to establish the objectives and goals that you hope to achieve.
 Having these objectives also allows you to quickly react when social media campaigns are not meeting your expectations.
-Without these goals, you have no means of gauging your success and no means of proving your return on investment.
+Without goals, you have no means of gauging success or proving your social media return on investment (ROI).

-These goals should be aligned with your broader marketing strategy, so that your social media efforts all drive towards business objectives.
-If your social media marketing strategy is shown to drive business goals forward, you’re more likely to get executive buy-in and investment.
-They should also go beyond vanity metrics like retweets or Likes, in favour of more advanced metrics like leads generated, sentiment or website traffic referred.
-Strive to approach these goals using the SMART approach, meaning they should all be specific, measurable, attainable, relevant and time-bound.
+These goals should be aligned with your broader marketing strategy, so that your social media efforts drive toward your business objectives.
+If your social media marketing strategy is shown to support business goals, you’re more likely to get executive buy-in and investment.

 A simple way to start your social media marketing plan is by writing down at least three social media goals.
 Make sure to ask yourself what the goal will look like when completed, and use that to determine how you will track it.